mykhailog/hacs_ecoflow_iot/README.md

 <img width="461" alt="image" src="https://user-images.githubusercontent.com/1454659/213213276-073f4356-0e05-419b-b38c-1c8e76b1f0cd.png">

-With this integration, you can keep track of your Ecoflow portable power station through Home Assistant by utilizing the official IoT cloud API.
+With this integration, you can keep track of your Ecoflow portable power stations through Home Assistant by utilizing the official IoT cloud API.

 ⚠️ This integration doesn't provide control over the battery, such as the ability to turn it on/off or adjust the power level.